 Microservices architecture in banking

 Many digital banks choose to build their banking software on a microservices architecture, as it offers the greatest scalability opportunities and allows for many integrations with third-party services.
-If open banking is your go-to, a microservices architecture can be the right option for you.
-Plus, with a microservices architecture, you have more flexibility as you can control which functionalities to add or enhance and when.
+If open banking is your go-to, microservices architecture in banking can be the right option for you.
+Plus, with a microservices digital banking architecture, you have more flexibility as you can control which functionalities to add or enhance and when.
 Check out our case study on how we ensured successful migration for a logistics company from a monolithic architecture to microservices.

 - API gateway.
 This component makes microservices accessible to external channels and partners via APIs to allow them to interact with a bank’s data, products, and services.
 An API gateway also enforces API-related requirements and serves as the first line of security to validate all application requests.